sage-etcher/vim-i8080-syntax/README.md

-# Intel 8080 Syntax Hightlighting
+# Intel 8080 Syntax Highlighting

-Gives intel 8080 mnemonic assembly propper syntax highlighting.
+Adds proper syntax highlighting for intel 8080 mnemonic assembly.

-___Note:___ syntax highlighting is automatically applied to all files with an extension of either `.8080`, `.8080asm`, `.i8080`, or `.i8080asm`.
+___Note:___ by default, syntax highlighting is applied automatically to all files with any of the following extensions: `8080`, `8080asm`, `i8080`, `i8080asm`.

-VIM's standard assembly highlighting was designed with x86/x64 mnemonics in mind, as such it doesn't work well with code written in intel 8080 mnemonics.
-Though it's much more time appropriate to use no syntax highlighting, I have to admit it much nicer to work with highlighting, and I'm confident you'll agree.
+The design of VIM's assembly highlighting was with the x86/x64 mnemonics in mind, and as such, it doesn't work well with code written in Intel 8080 mnemonics.
+Though it's much more time-appropriate to use no syntax highlighting for Intel's 8080 mnemonics, I will admit it is much nicer to work with highlighting, and I'm confident you'll agree.

 ![A side by side comparison of code, 1, with the plugin's highlighting, 2, with VIM's base assembly highlighting, and 3, with no highlighting.](./images/example-sidebyside.jpg)

-Isolated, zoomed in versions of each can be found here:
+You can view individual examples here:
 [Plugin Highlighting](./images/example-plugin.jpg),
 [ASM Highlighting](./images/example-base-ASM.jpg),
 and [No Highlighting](./images/example-syntax-off.jpg).